The 6 best AI chatbot for customer service platforms: A complete guide for 2026

 • Can you test it safely?
 The ability to see how the AI would perform on your real historical data, before it ever talks to a live customer, is a huge deal.
 It takes all the guesswork out of launching.

 • Is the pricing straightforward?
 I’m a big fan of platforms with clear, flat-rate pricing.
-Confusing "per-resolution" models that punish you for being busy didn't make my list.
+Confusing models that make it hard to predict costs didn't make my list.

 A quick comparison of the best AI chatbot for customer service platforms